Hire compliantly inBarbados Talk to an Expert

 Annual leave is given and taken in a single continuous period unless the employer and employee agree to a different arrangement.
 The employer determines the date the employee utilizes annual leave and provides no less than 14 days' notice.

-The Employment Rights Act does not specify the number of days for employee sick leave, however, an employee missing 2 days or less due to illness is not considered an interruption of their continuity of employment.
-National Insurance Scheme does provide sickness benefits to those who are eligible.
+The Employment Rights Act does not specify the number of days for employee sick leave; however, employees who are absent due to certified sick leave are not considered to have interrupted their continuity of employment, provided they submit a medical certificate to their employer.
+An employee missing 2 days or less due to illness that is not certified by a medical practitioner is also not considered an interruption of their continuity of employment.
+Sick leave policy must be included in the written statement of particulars of employment provided to the employee.

 The National Insurance Scheme of Barbados pays maternity benefits to pregnant insured employees who fulfill the eligibility criteria.
 The daily rate of maternity benefits is 100% of the insured person’s average insurable weekly earnings, divided by 6.